wso2/docs-ei/en/micro-integrator/docs/use-cases/tutorials/using-templates.md

 In this sample scenario, you will use a **Sequence Template** and reuse it in multiple places of the medation flow.
-You can reuse the mediation flow that was defined in the [Sending a Simple Message to a Service](../sending-a-simple-message-to-a-service) tutorial and then replace its sections with the sequence template .
+You can reuse the mediation flow that was defined in the [Exposing Several Services as a Single Service](exposing-several-services-as-a-single-service.md) tutorial and then replace its sections with the sequence template .
 See [Creating Templates](../../develop/creating-artifacts/creating-sequence-templates.md) for details on how to work with templates using WSO2 Integration Studio.

 ## Let's get started!